 How We Got Here

-We have drawn upon our own experiences, as well as those of our grantees and partners in undertaking this exploration, a process that has brought us to today – sharing where we are intending to focus our work moving forward and seeking broader input from the community at large.
+We have drawn upon our own experiences, as well as those of our grantees and partners in undertaking this exploration, a process that has brought us to today – sharing where we are intending to focus our work moving forward.

 Bear in mind, this is a work in progress.
 Some of what we have outlined below comes from years of experience working in a particular space, such as healthy food.
 And some we are newer to and just getting started with our planning, such as early childhood.
 As a result, things are very much subject to change.